Title I/Special Projects

 Title I, Part A

-Seminole County Public Schools (SCPS) receives an annual allocation of federal dollars to provide supplemental resources to schools that have high percentages of children who qualify for free or reduced-pirced lunch.
+Seminole County Public Schools (SCPS) receives an annual allocation of federal dollars to provide supplemental resources to schools that have high percentages of children who qualify for free or reduced-priced lunch.
 ESSA and Florida law determine the eligibility of schools and how funds are allocated to eligible schools and programs.
-The funds provide resources that are used to improve student achievement by providing supplemental staff, interventions, teacher training, and family engagement.
-Funds also provide services to pre-kindergarten, homeless, neglected and delinquent students, and to ensure that non-public school students, their parents, and teachers receive equitable services.

-Currently, 12 elementary schools, four middle schools, three special centers, one charter school and nine non-public schools are receiving supplemental resources through Title I, Part A.
+Currently, 15 elementary schools, five middle schools, three special centers, one charter school and eleven non-public schools are receiving supplemental resources through Title I, Part A.

 All Title I schools are required to employ only state-certified teachers and highly-qualified instructional paraprofessionals.
 If at any time your child is taught by teacher who is not certified, your school will notify you.
 In addition, you have the right to:

 - Request whether your child’s teacher and/or paraprofessional meet the state certification or qualification requirements for the grade levels and subject areas in which they provide instruction.

 - Request whether a teacher and/or paraprofessional is teaching under emergency or other provisional status where state qualification or licensing criteria have been waived.